 The iSite+ suite of applications is used to report financial, market regulation and producer information housed in the NAIC databases. iSite+ provides access to NAIC databases and a wide variety of reports prepared from those databases. iSite+ reports are standardized reports that provide regulators with a variety of financial and market regulation information.
 Most of these reports provide information related to a group of entities with similar attributes (e.g. companies that write business in a particular state) rather than individual entities.

-The market regulation tools on iSite+ can be used after a Level 1 Analysis or Level 2 Analysis, in which a regulator may want to monitor a company or when a regulator has a potential or on-going examination of a company. iSite+ users are able to personalize applications to assist with analyzing and monitoring specific companies. iSite+ provides a quick high-level snapshot of a company’s overall activities, including market share, complaint indices, Level 1 Analysis reviews, state market regulation initiatives and market conduct examinations.
+The market regulation tools on iSite+ can be used to monitor a company or when a regulator has a potential or on-going examination of a company. iSite+ users are able to personalize applications to assist with analyzing and monitoring specific companies. iSite+ provides a quick high-level snapshot of a company’s overall activities, including market share, complaint indices, Level 1 Analysis reviews, state market regulation initiatives and market conduct examinations.
 Users are able to select a customized listing of insurers and lines of business to display in iSite+.
 While the default display is to show state level information, users can add national data once a company has been selected.
 National data is helpful information which can be used to monitor the activity of insurance companies when analysts believe there is potential for further regulatory analysis or action.

 C. Use of IRIS Ratios in Market Analysis

 As discussed more fully on the NAIC website, the Insurance Regulatory Information System (IRIS) is a tool designed to assist state insurance departments in monitoring the industry’s financial condition.
 A key component of IRIS is a series of financial ratios based on annual statement information, developed for the purpose of identifying companies with potential financial difficulties.
 There is a separate series of IRIS ratios for property/casualty companies and for life/health companies.18 IRIS ratios are a preliminary screening tool and IRIS ratios outside the pre-established norm do not necessarily indicate an adverse financial condition, let alone constitute evidence of market conduct problems.
+IRIS ratios are monitored as part of the domestic state’s financial analysis program.
 The IRIS ratio merely provides a signal for the regulator to follow-up to determine the cause of the changes in the company measured by the ratio or ratios in question.
 Bearing in mind these limitations, the eight IRIS ratios that are most likely to be of value as market conduct indicators are:

 Property/Casualty—Gross Premiums Written to Policyholders’ Surplus (P/C Overall Ratio 1)